-Fees For Internal Students
+- Fees For Internal Students

+150 Euros

-Fees For External Participants
+- Fees For External Participants

-320 euros

-- o Should a student withdraw from the course, no refund will be made. - The Language Centre reserves the right to activate only the courses that reach the required minimum number of participants (students enrolled in courses not activated for this reason will be refunded in full).
+- Should a student withdraw from the course, no refund will be made.

+- The Language Centre reserves the right to activate only the courses that reach the required minimum number of participants (students enrolled in courses not activated for this reason will be refunded in full).